xilution/xilution-react-todomvc/README.md

 1. [Create an AWS User Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)
 	* It's bad practice to use your AWS root account.

-1. Install Node.js 8.10.0
-	1. Run `nvm install` to install the version of Node.js used by the example.

 1. Download Project Source Code
 	* Some of these steps may be superfluous for experienced developers.
 	For those less experienced coders, I recommend following these steps verbatim.